 “That looks like a good place,” gently taking a leaf from the box Dad points to a boulder by the stream.
 “Put this one by the boulder Emily.”
 Returning from my task I see him smile and nod, pleased with the spot.
 As we walk the trail different memories bubble to the surface like my first hike, the time my uncles got lost, and when aunt Marie fell in the creek.
 Every now and then Dad stops, hands me a leaf and points out a rock, a peculiar tree, or a bright spot where the sun is breaking through the trees.
 Dad smiles and nods each time a leaf is placed.

 “Emily, crawl up there.
 Find a crack or a spot where the wind won’t blow it away.”
-Dad says has he hands me the leaf.
-Near the back of the shelf I find a small opening between the layers of rock.
+Dad says as he hands me the leaf.
+Near the back of the shelf, I find a small opening between the layers of rock.
 Using a twig I gently prod the leaf into the crack.
 Clambering down from the shelf I see Dad smile, nod, and knock the remaining bits of leaf from the box.

 “Very good Emily, I think Mom would approve.
 How about we head to the General Store from some ice cream?”

 Taking the shoebox I link my arm in his and together we begin to walk back the way we came.
-About half way back I stop, reach down and pick up a perfectly formed, deep red oak leaf.
+About halfway back I stop, reach down and pick up a perfectly formed, deep red oak leaf.
 Twirling it by the stem I examine its form, its veins, the richness of its color.
 When I hold it up to the sun it glows like stained glass.
 Opening up the shoe box I place it inside.

 “Watcha doing Emily?”
 Dad asks.

-“I think that it may be time to start keeping some memories of my own, is it okay if I keep the shoebox?
+“I think that it may be time to start keeping some memories of my own, is it okay if I keep the shoebox?”
 Dad smiles, nods, and together we walk back.